DoranTech/chatbot/README.md

 Chatbot using OpenAI
 ====================

-This chatbot is design to be embeded into GUIs or other python scripts.
+This chatbot is designed to be embeded into GUIs or other python scripts.

 ## Development Setup